Free Genealogy: U.S. Military Databases

 Valley Forge Muster Roll : 30,000 plus men served at the Valley Forge Encampment under General George Washington during the period of Dec 1777 to Jun 1778.

-American Prisoners of the Revolution : Free online edition of this book by by Danske Dandridge published about 1910.
+American Prisoners of the Revolution : Free online edition of this book by Danske Dandridge published about 1910.
 Includes the names of 8000 men.

 Southern Campaign Revolutionary War Pension Statements.